 Earth Day was started by U.S. Senator Gaylord Nelson on April 22, 1970 to raise awareness about environmental issues and increase public concern for the health of the planet.
 In the years since, several pieces of legislation have been passed (like the Clean Water Act) and many groups have been formed (like the Environmental Protection Agency) to protect natural resources.

-This year, 2020, marks the 50th anniversary of Earth Day.
-Several events that were planned throughout the world have since been canceled due to the COVID-19 public health crisis.
+This year, 2021, marks the 51st anniversary of Earth Day.
+Many organizations are hosting virtual or smaller, socially-distant events because of the COVID-19 pandemic.
 Nonetheless, environmental and conservation groups are hoping citizens will participate in Earth Day by taking time to appreciate and care for the places they call home.
 Here are a few ideas to show your appreciation for our planet!

 Five Ways to Celebrate Earth Day at Your Home